 The more of your staff who cycle to work, the better – better for you, better for them.
 Here’s how to get new employees on board.

 Having more staff cycling to work is a benefit for any business.
-Cycling staff are healthier, happier, and more productive, and you’ll pay less money to HMRC for every employee who gets a bike or equipment through Cyclescheme.
+Cycling staff are healthier, happier, and more productive, and you’ll pay less in Employer NICs to HMRC for every employee who gets a bike or equipment through Cyclescheme.

 Existing cyclists won’t need persuading.
-They’ll sign up for a Cyclescheme package as quick as a flash.
-But to really increase uptake you need to focus on two bigger groups: those staff who don’t currently cycle, perhaps because they’ve overlooked the scheme; and new employees who might not even know about it.
-They need to know not just what Cyclescheme is and what they can get with it but why.
-Sell the benefits.
-Address their concerns.
-Include this information in the induction.
-Send company-wide reminder emails.
+They’ll understand the benefit of the scheme straight away.
+But to really increase uptake, you need to focus on two bigger groups: those staff who don’t currently cycle, perhaps because they’ve overlooked the scheme; and new employees who might not even know about it.

 Describe the scheme

 Describe what the Cycle to Work scheme is as succinctly as possible: It’s a way for employees to get a bike and cycling equipment tax-free.
 How?
 By paying for it in instalments through salary deductions, which saves 25-39% on the retail price.